adaburrows/table-web-component/README.md

 The system of variables has been designed for simplicity and reasonable defaults.
 While it does allow keeping things simple, it does have a lot of flexibility in configuration.
 One can make configuring the table as complicated as the want.
 Or, one can just keep it simple.

 The whole table can have a border around it, or not.
 The whole table can be given a background color.
 Each column can be styled independently.
 Each column group can be given a background color.
 Odd and even rows can be given different background colors, and specific columns of odd and even rows can be given particular background colors.

+To see the gory details of how all of this is put together, see the [table-style-directive.ts](https://github.com/adaburrows/table-web-component/blob/main/src/table-style-directive.ts).
+Or, to ease into it all, follow along.
+There's probably too much to take in at once anyways.

 ### First things first